 For dinner, we went to Gjelina, a modern restaurant located on Abbot Kinney Boulevard.
 The customer service here was excellent.
 Our server helped us decide what to order because we had no idea what to get – everything on the menu looked delicious.

-First, had the bel fiore radicchio salad.
+First, we had the bel fiore radicchio salad.
 It was the best salad I’ve ever had.
 I never would have thought the combination of bitter bel fiore radicchio and creamy white anchovy dressing would be appealing – but it was a match made in heaven.

 Next came the white anchovy pizza.
 Anchovies are not my favorite, so I was hesitant to get this.
 But after one bite, I realized it was to die for.
 The anchovy flavor was not overpowering and went well with the burrata, peppers and cherry tomatoes.
 It was a burst of flavor, and the thin-crust was the cherry on top.